 According to Law 5/2015, in Spain the granting of a credit rating to the securitisation notes does not constitute a legal requirement to incorporate an SPE, but it is common market practice to assign ratings to the notes of public securitisations.

 Finally, the main sanctions are set forth in CRA III and include pecuniary fines of between EUR25,000 and EUR750,000.

 Banks’ capital and liquidity requirements are regulated under the so-called “CRDV package” of legislation, which includes:

 In general terms, the CRDV package establishes the following two main requirements.

 The legal framework for insurance companies is contained in Law 20/2015 and Royal Decree 1060/2015, regarding the regulation, supervision and solvency of insurance and reinsurance entities.

 The requirements in relation to other regulated financial entities (eg, alternative investments fund managers) are established in Law 22/2014, regulating venture capital entities, other closed-ended collective investment entities and management companies of closed-ended collective investment entities.

-Derivatives have been and continue to be a common tool to hedge possible risks for SPEs, mainly interest rate risk, which is hedged by means of swaps and caps.
+Derivatives continue to be a common tool to hedge possible risks for SPEs, mainly interest rate risk, which is hedged by means of swaps and caps.